Jack-Tack/CPE-487-Space-Invaders/README.md

 * Click 'Program Device' then xc7a100t_0 to download pong.bit to the Nexys A7-100T board

-* Push BTNC to start the game and try to shoot all the blue circles before they reach the bottom.
+* Push BTNC to start the game and try to shoot all the blue squares before they reach the bottom.